Race Details

 THE BASICS

-SwimRun Cape Cod is a one-day event with two distances.
-The Medium Course race consists of: 9.7 miles of running and 1.8 miles of fresh-water swimming across 7 bodies of water.
-There is also a Short option: 4 miles of running and 0.75 miles of swimming across three fresh-water ponds.
-A Long Course category is planned for next year, 2025.
+SwimRun Cape Cod is a one-day event with three distances.
+The Long Course race consists of approx. 18 miles of total running and 3 miles of fresh-water swimming across up to 9 bodies of water.
+The Medium Course has 12 miles of running and 2 miles of swimming across 6 or 7 ponds (depending on current conditions).
+There is also a Short option: 6 miles of running and 1.25 miles of swimming across three fresh-water ponds.
+These distances are approximate, as the course frequently changes due to environmental conditions.

 SwimRun Cape Cod was developed for those looking for a new and unique challenge.
 Race direction is headed by Andy Scherding and Kathleen Walker of New England Endurance Events.